 The head of the agencies and their web administrators or their equivalent shall be responsible for ensuring compliance with the Transparency Seal requirements.

+A pearl buried inside a tightly-shut shell is practically worthless.
+Government information is a pearl, meant to be shared with the public in order to maximize its inherent value.
 The Transparency Seal, depicted by a pearl shining out of an open shell, is a symbol of a policy shift towards openness in access to government information.
 On the one hand, it hopes to inspire Filipinos in the civil service to be more open to citizen engagement; on the other, to invite the Filipino citizenry to exercise their right to participate in governance.

-B. Summary Report of Disbursements
+B. Summary Reports on Disbursements

-D. Physical Plan (BED 2)
+E. Physical Plan (BED No. 2)

 G. Annex B: Detailed Statement of Current Year’s Obligations, Disbursements and Unpaid Obligations

 1. Summary of Appropriations, Allotments, Obligations, Disbursement and Balances by Object of Expenditures (FAR No. 1-A)

 3. For Off-Budget Funds Statement of Approved Budget, Utilizations, Disbursements, and Balances (FAR No. 2)

 4. For Off-Budget Funds Summary of Approved Budget, Utilizations, Disbursements, and Balances by Object of Expenditures (FAR No. 2-B)